 Portable fan heaters and central heating may warm up a room more quickly, but they do make more noise and they circulate dust.
 For most people this is not a concern, but for those of you with allergies, hydronic and radiant heaters are a much healthier choice.

 How could I forget to mention fireplaces and wood heaters?
 These might not be the most practical heating devices to install and operate, but who can deny the dreamy, mesmerizing appeal of a crackling open fire?
 They are wonderful for a meditation room.

 The noise made by cooling units can be substantial, and so if you have the opportunity to install new air conditioning, select a “split system” unit.
 The noisy fans of the unit can be installed outside your home, away from your meditation room, and the cool air you need is fed quietly into your meditation room via ducting.

+These articles have been compiled into a free e-book with loads of additional pictures.
 Enter your name and email address into the form below to become a subscriber to The Guided Meditation Site.
 All of our subscribers receive a myriad of free downloads, including a copy of this great e-book.

 This article is copyright protected, however you may republish it online or in print media provided that you include the following credit, including the active link: